-Ways to teach children sorting by color using simple, low cost materials with quick prep.
+Here are some ways to teach sorting by color in Preschool and Pre-K using simple, low cost materials with quick prep.

 Paint Sample Cards